sovity/edc-ce/docs/deployment-guide/goals/production/README.md

 ### Technical Skills

 - Ability to deploy, run and expose containered applications to the internet.
-- Ability to Ingress Routes to merge multiple services under a single domain.
+- Ability to configure ingress routes or a reverse proxy of your choice to merge multiple services under a single domain.
 - Know-how on how to secure an otherwise unprotected application with an auth proxy or other solutions fitting your situation.